Justin Schein: Career

-Schein's most recent projects include Left On Purpose, a documentary on the life of political activist Mayer Vishner.
+Schein's recent projects include Left On Purpose, a documentary on the life of political activist Mayer Vishner.
 Schein originally wanted to document the rebellious legacy of Vishner when he finds out Vishner has severe depression and wants to end his own life as his last political act.
 Schein and Vishner become friends during the filming and Vishner did not reveal his wishes until later in the filming.
 Vishner committed suicide on August 22, 2013, twelve hours after dropping his cat off with writer Michael Ventura in Texas.
 The film was funded through a successful Kickstarter campaign in 2015 as well as supported from Sundance Documentary Fund, The Jerome Foundation, and Catapult Film Fund.
 The night before his death, Vishner told Ventura while smiling "part of me really wants to see the movie."

 Left On Purpose began its festival run in the fall of 2015 and went on to win awards at multiple domestic and international film festivals including Audience Awards at DOC NYC and Woodstock Film Festival.
 As of February 10, 2017, it is available for streaming on multiple major online platforms.

+In the fall of 2024, Justin premiered Death & Taxes at DOC NYC.
+It is a feature documentary that looks at the American Dream and the problems of wealth inequality through the lens of the estate tax.
+It is also a very personal story of his relationship with his father Harvey Schein who went from poverty to great success and then became focused on reducing his estate tax.